 - Source follower: , (low).
 A voltage buffer.

 where is the MOSFET transconductance, the drain resistor, and the MOSFET output resistance.
-Choosing a configuration is largely choosing the input/output resistance profile you need for the source and load you actually have.
+Picking a configuration is mostly picking the input/output resistance profile the source and load demand.